9 Fun Things to Do in Cape Town, South Africa

 Explore the colorful Bo-Kaap

 When the houses in Bo-Kaap were initially leased, they had to be painted white.
-However, when the slaves gained ownership of these properties, the rule was lifted.
-Owners celebrated their freedom by painting their houses in vibrant, joyful colors, transforming Bo-Kaap into this lively and colorful area.
+However, when slavery was over and the former slaves gained ownership of these properties, the rule was lifted.
+They celebrated their freedom by painting their houses in vibrant, joyful colors, transforming Bo-Kaap into this lively and colorful area.

 Bo-kaap